-Appearing on the Supply Chain Digital Show on LinkedIn on November 10th was Michael Ciatto, Supply Chain Service Line CEO with Genpact, the global professional services firm that helps transform client's businesses.
+Appearing on the Supply Chain Digital Show on LinkedIn on November 10th was Michael Ciatto, Supply Chain Global Leader at Genpact, the global professional services firm that helps transform client's businesses.
 The following is an edited version of that interview.
 The show is now available to watch on demand.

 Introduce yourself and your role at Genpact

-I am the leader of Genpact’s supply chain service line, which helps companies define their supply chain strategy.
+I am the Global Leader of Supply Chain, which helps companies define their supply chain strategy.
 We lead out customers’ transformational efforts, and we also operate supply chains on behalf of some of the largest companies in the world, across different languages and industries.
 I previously worked at a boutique consultancy, Barkawi.
 We focused on digital enabled transformations, and were acquired by Genpact.

 How can supply chains give competitive advantage?